momentum-team-3/momentum-team-3.github.io/_posts/2020-06-16-py-files-and-sequences.md

 ## Project

-You'll be doing this assignment for the next two days, and we'll do part of it in class.
+You'll be doing this assignment for the next two days, and we'll work on parts of it in class.

 [Word Frequency](https://classroom.github.com/a/JV8OUl5m)